Qarah Aghaj (river)

-This river is formed by joining the springs of Kan Zard, Chehel Cheshmeh Koohmareh and Sarkhark in Khan Zanian and after leaving the Arjan section of Shiraz, it enters Kavar city and after passing through the agricultural lands of Kavar, Khafr, Simakan, Qiro and Karzin through Mand river enters the Persian Gulf.
+This river is formed by joining the springs of Kan Zard, Chehel Cheshmeh Koohmareh and Sarkhark in Khan Zanian and after leaving the Arjan section of Shiraz, it enters Kavar city and after passing through the agricultural lands of Kavar, Khafr, Simakan, Qir and Karzin through Mond river enters the Persian Gulf.

-The water of this river is permanent and its width reaches 20 meters in mountainous areas and 400 meters in the plains.
+The water of this river is permanent, and its width reaches 20 meters in mountainous areas and 400 meters in the plains.
 The average annual flow of this river is 18 cubic meters per second at Tang Karzin station.
 The minimum flow in this station is 3.5 cubic meters per second and the maximum is 43 cubic meters per second.
 In the case of floods, the recorded statistics show a discharge of 6,000 cubic meters.